 “I was looking for another job, and not having any luck, but I had been thinking and looking at farm internships when I found an organic farm website I liked.”

 It was the website of the National Young Farmer’s Coalition.
-Ms. Inglish filled out an application for an internship, posted her resume, and sat back to wait.
+Hannah Inglish filled out an application for an internship, posted her resume, and sat back to wait.
 She didn’t wait long.

 “Steve Googin from the North Country Creamery in Keeseville called me the next day, even though I hadn’t applied there.
 There are only a few little organic farms in Ohio, but when you look at New York state it blows up.”

-“He told me I was accepted, my mom drove me up there, and it was so much more than I expected, all the young farmers and the movement that is going on there.”
+“He told me I was accepted.
+I made plans right away.
+My mom drove me up there, and it was so much more than I expected, all the young farmers and the movement that is going on there.”

-Steve Googin and his partner Ashlee Kleinhammer, co-owners of Clover Mead Farm and the creamery, bought and rehabbed a small trailer for Ms. Inglish to live in.
+Steve Googin and his partner Ashlee Kleinhammer, co-owners of Clover Mead Farm and the creamery, bought and rehabbed a small trailer for Hannah to live in.
 They tore out its thin carpet, replaced it with hardwood flooring, and parked it under the stars.
+A stray cat showed up.
 She went to work milking the twenty cows, feeding the calves, and doing the many odd jobs that farms have an endless supply of.

-“All the cows had names, Nellie, Petunia, Trillium.
+“All the cows have names, like Nellie, Petunia, Trillium.
 Trillium was my favorite.
-I would pet her and she followed me around, looking to be petted.
-They were all such gentle giants, except for Ida, who was very cranky.
+I would pet her and she followed me around, sticking her neck out, looking to be petted.
+They were all such gentle giants, except for Ida, who was cranky, not so gentle.
 If you got too close to her she would head butt you.
 Once, I didn’t realize she was right behind me and she got me, which was a big pain in my butt.”

-“I think Steven really wanted to make cheese, and he did a few times, but they’re so busy doing everything else so they asked me to take over the cheese making.”
+“I think Steven really wanted to make cheese himself, and he did a few times, but they’re so busy doing everything else so they asked me to take over the cheesemaking.”

 Cheese is sometimes seen as milk’s leap towards immortality, although age matters when you’re a cheese.
 Making cheese turned out to be the fulcrum that would take her back to Keeseville.

 “Making cheese is 90% washing dishes and cleaning everything so it’s sterile, but I loved it, and besides, I really like cows.
-When you’re milking them they get so relaxed I’ve seen them fall asleep.
+When you’re milking them they get so relaxed.
+I’ve seen them fall asleep right on the spot.
 It’s funny hearing a cow snore while you’re milking it.”

 By the end of October her internship was over and she went home again to Lakewood, saying, “I was ready to come back and see my boyfriend.”
-No sooner was she home, though, than she started making plans.
+No sooner was she home, though, than she started making plans again.

-“Farming looks mighty easy when your plow is a pencil and you’re a thousand miles from the corn field,” former President Dwight Eisenhower once said.
+“Farming looks mighty easy when your plow is a pencil and you’re a thousand miles from the corn field,” Dwight Eisenhower, whose forebears were farmers, once said.

-“The farmers around Keeseville, at Clover Mead and Mace Chasm Farms and Fledging Crow, they’re all young and it’s inspiring to see them doing that,” said Hannah Inglish.
+“The farmers around Keeseville, at Clover Mead and Mace Chasm Farms and Fledging Crow, they’re all young and it’s inspiring to see them doing that,” said Hannah.